gvwilson/thirdbit/fiction/iffy/index.md

 As the rest of the world takes arms against machines you turn yours loose.*

-*"Protect" is their only immutable instruction.
+*"Protect" is these shepherds only immutable instruction.
 Protect the flocks,
 protect the herds,
 protect the fragile new-born forests taking root as the ice retreats.